ivadomed/ivadomed/docs/source/tutorials/two_classes_microscopy_seg_2d_unet.rst

       "train_fraction": 0.6
       "test_fraction": 0.1

-- ``training_time:num_epochs``: the maximum number of epochs that will be run during training.
+- ``training_time:num_epochs``: The maximum number of epochs that will be run during training.
 Each epoch is composed of a training part and an evaluation part.
 It should be a strictly positive integer.
 In our case, we will use 50 epochs.